 Defiance film review (2008 film)

-Defiance is a triumphant movie based on a true story of Jewish people who decided to stand up and fight back, refusing to be victimized during the time of the Holocaust.
+Defiance the movie is a triumphant movie based on a true story of Jewish people who decided to stand up and fight back, refusing to be victimized during the time of the Holocaust.
 Regarding Defiance the movie, movie director, Edward Zwick has stated that a big contribution to his pride in making the film Defiance is the fact that the stories of such fighters have often gone untold in the media until now.